check-spelling/spdk/test/nvme/perf/README.md

 Results are stored in "results" folder.
 After each workload, to this folder are copied files with: fio configuration file, json files with fio results and logs with latiencies with sampling interval 250 ms.
 Number of copied files depends from number of repeats of each workload.
-Additionall csv file is created with averaged results of all workloads.
+Additionally csv file is created with averaged results of all workloads.